Ballia firing: Five people taken into custody, hunt on for BJP leader who opened fire

 "There were 10 policemen on the spot...they were saving the culprits and beating us.
 When Dhirendra Pratap Singh was fleeing after firing, the police had caught him from behind.
 But they later took him to a nearby embankment and let him go," Tej Pratap Pal, the brother of the deceased, told reporters on Friday.

-Meanehile, ADG Brij Bhushan and DIG Subhash Chandra Dubey reached Ballia and visited the scene of crime in Durjanpur village in Ballia's Reoti area on Friday.
+Meanwhile, ADG Brij Bhushan and DIG Subhash Chandra Dubey reached Ballia and visited the scene of crime in Durjanpur village in Ballia's Reoti area on Friday.

 Jai Prakash was shot dead allegedly by Dhirendra Pratap Singh after the SDM decided not to go ahead with the meeting due to a dispute between members of self-help groups.